intel/llvm/sycl/doc/design/OffloadDesign.md

 The current offloading model is completely encapsulated within the Clang Compiler Driver requiring the driver to perform all of the additional steps for generating the host and device compilation passes.
-The Driver is also responsible for performing any of the link-time processing that occurs for each device target.
+The Driver is also responsible for initiating any of the link-time processing that occurs for each device target.

-The updated offloading model removes much of the functionality that is performed during the link phase of the offloading compilation and moves it to a `clang-linker-wrapper` tool.
+The updated offloading model removes much of the functionality that is performed during the link phase of the offloading compilation from the driver and moves it to a `clang-linker-wrapper` tool.

 Below is a general representation of the overall offloading flow that is performed during a full compilation from source to final executable.
 The